 What is a WebP file?

-WebP is a modern image format developed by Google.
-Google introduced WebP in 2010 with a simple mission in mind: improving the web’s performance.
-As we know, images account for a significant chunk of data transmitted online.
-WebP was developed to reduce this load by providing better compression mechanisms.
-Its strength lies in delivering high-quality images while maintaining significantly smaller file sizes – a clear cut above traditional formats like JPG and PNG.
-By efficiently compressing the file size without a noticeable drop in image quality, WebP has become a favorite pick among developers concerned with optimization of website speeds and overall performance.
+WebP is a modern image format created by Google in 2010 to enhance web performance.
+Images are a major contributor to data transfer online, and WebP aims to reduce this load by offering improved compression.
+Its key advantage is delivering high-quality images with much smaller file sizes compared to traditional formats like JPG and PNG.
+By efficiently compressing images without a noticeable loss in quality, WebP has become a popular choice for developers focused on optimizing website speed and performance.

 While WebP excels in size efficiency, its feature set is equally noteworthy.
 The format has the capability to support animation and transparency, similar to GIF and PNG, and excels in the balance of image size and quality.
 Despite its benefits, WebP has a few limitations, with the most notable one being compatibility issues with certain web browsers and graphic editing software.
 This underscores the need for conversion processes such as WebP to JPEG.